calvins/RepData_PeerAssessment2/project2.md

 ```

 The str() function run on the EVTYPE variable shows it is quite messy being a Factor variable with 985 levels.
-Let's do a count of the event types in the database and view the types in decreasing count order.
-There are too many messy values for EVTYPE, so we'll reclassify them using the 48 allowed values for storm data events specified in the NWSI 10-1065 document.
-The idea is to create a new factor variable using a custom function makeCleanEventType() which will examine each messy EVTYPE value and map it to one of the 48 allowed values.
+Let's do a count of the event types in the database and view some of the types in decreasing count order.
+There are too many messy values for EVTYPE, so we'll reclassify them using the 48 allowed values for storm data events specified in the NWSI 10-1605 document.
+The idea is to create a new factor variable called cleanEventType, using a custom function makeCleanEventType() which will examine each messy EVTYPE value and map it to one of the 48 allowed values.
 The strings in this function were created using the helpful features of text editors like TextMate or Notepad++, and dplyr query results.
-The new factor variable is called storm$cleanEventType.

 ```r